DECODEproject/decode-mobile-app/README.md

 The app is developed using [React Native](https://facebook.github.io/react-native/) as main language and [Redux](https://redux.js.org/) as the state manager.

-The app is being developed using [Docker](https://www.docker.com/) to build and manage environments.
+The app is being developed using [Docker](https://www.docker.com/) to build and manage testing environments.

 As part of the development tools, we are using [Expo](https://expo.io/) to simulate an IOS and Android environment.
 Expo allows us to create the different files in order to publish in the different stores.
 It also provides tools for managing the app navigation, environment variables and the secure storage.